Motilium 10 mg film-coated tablets

 Treatment with domperidone should be stopped if signs or symptoms occur that may be associated with cardiac arrhythmia, and the patients should consult their physician.

 Patients should be advised to promptly report any cardiac symptoms.

 Use with apomorphine

-The elimination half-life of domperidone is prolonged in severe renal impairment.
-For repeated administration, the dosing frequency of Motilium should be reduced to once or twice daily depending on the severity of the impairment.
+The elimination half-life of domperidone is prolonged in severe renal impairment (serum creatinine > 6mg/100mL, i.e. 0.6 mmol/L).
+The dosing frequency of Motilium should be reduced to once or twice daily depending on the severity of the impairment.
 The dose may also need to be reduced.

-The film-coated tablets contain lactose.
-Patients with rare hereditary problems of galactose intolerance, the Lapp lactase deficiency or glucose-galactose malabsorption should not take this medicine.
+• Each film-coated tablet contains 53.88 mg of lactose.
+Patients with rare hereditary problems of galactose intolerance, total lactase deficiency or glucose-galactose malabsorption should not take this medicine.

 The main metabolic pathway of domperidone is through CYP3A4.
-In vitro data suggest that the concomitant use of drugs that significantly inhibit this enzyme may result in increased plasma levels of domperidone.
+In vitro and human data suggest that the concomitant use of drugs that significantly inhibit this enzyme may result in increased plasma levels of domperidone.